Azure/azure-kusto-microhack/README.md

 #### Challenge 4: Check stats and key metrics of the cluster

   ##### Task 1:  #####
-  Go to the Insights blade in the portal (in the ADX cluster page, under monitoring): It provides comprehensive monitoring of your clusters by delivering a unified view of your cluster performance, operations, usage, and ingestion operations.
+  Go to the Insights blade in the portal (in the ADX cluster page, under monitoring).
+This blade provides comprehensive monitoring of your clusters by delivering a unified view of your cluster performance, operations, usage, and ingestion operations.

   ##### Task 2: #####
   Go to the Overview tab: It provides metrics tiles that highlight the availability and overall status of the cluster for quick health assessment.
 A summary of active Azure Advisor recommendations and resource health status.
 Charts that show the top CPU and memory consumers and the number of unique users over time.